Assign football shirt numbers 1–99 to your squad fairly, based on player preferences and seniority. No more group chat chaos.

 #7 (right wing) and #11 (left wing) are among the most coveted numbers in football. #10 belongs to the attacking midfielder or second striker.

-The classic number 9 shirt belongs to the central striker or number nine.
+The classic number 9 shirt belongs to the central striker.
 In modern systems, #9 and #10 are often the most contested numbers.

-These suggestions appear automatically when players select their position during preference submission.
+These suggestions appear automatically when players select their position during submission.

 Free for any football team.
 Takes 2 minutes to set up.